 Our Senior Managing Directors own shares of our Class A common stock and our Class B common stock.
 Our certificate of incorporation provides that the holders of the shares of our Class B common stock are entitled to a number of votes that is determined pursuant to a formula that relates to the number of Evercore LP partnership units held by such holders.
-Following the completion of this offering, each holder of Class B common stock and pursuant to a formula that relates to the number of Evercore LP partnership units held by such holders.
-Following the completion of this offering, our Senior Managing Directors, and certain trusts benefiting their families, will collectively have 71.8% of the voting power in Evercore Partners Inc. (or 69.3% if the underwriters exercise in full their option to purchase additional shares).
-As a result, because our Senior Managing Directors have a majority of the voting power in Evercore Partners Inc. and our certificate of incorporation does not provide for cumulative voting, they have the ability to elect all of the members of our board of directors and thereby to control our management and affairs, including determinations with respect to acquisitions, dispositions, borrowings, issuances of common stock or other securities, and the declaration and payment of dividends.
-In addition, they are able to determine the outcome of all matters requiring stockholder approval and are able to cause or prevent a change of control of our company or a change in the composition of our stock as part of a sale of our company and might ultimately affect the market price of our Class A common stock.
+Following the completion of this offering, each holder of Class B common stock shall be entitled, without regard to the number of shares of Class B common stock held by such holder, to one vote for each partnership unit in Evercore LP held by such holder.
+Accordingly, following the completion of this offering, our Senior Managing Directors, and certain trusts benefiting their families, will collectively have 71.8% of the voting power in Evercore Partners Inc. (or 69.8% if the underwriters exercise in full their option to purchase additional shares).
+As a result, because our Senior Managing Directors have a majority of the voting power in Evercore Partners Inc. and our certificate of incorporation does not provide for cumulative voting, they have the ability to elect all of the members of our board of directors and thereby to control our management and affairs, including determinations with respect to acquisitions, borrowings, issuances of common stock or other securities, and the declaration and payment of dividends.
+In addition, they are able to determine the outcome of all matters requiring stockholder approval and are able to cause or prevent a change of control of our company or a change in the composition of our board of directors and can preclude any unsolicited acquisition of our company.
+This concentration of ownership could deprive our Class A stockholders of an opportunity to receive a premium for their common stock as part of a sale of our company and might ultimately affect the market price of our Class A common stock.